Tarek El Moussa Was In Rehab Before His Big ‘Flip Or Flop’ Divorce

 — Fer Aliaga (@feraliaga) March 6, 2017

-An eye witness went on to say that Teresa and Christina got into a fight over the bill from this facility that ended up being $40,000.
+An eyewitness went on to say that Teresa and Christina got into a fight over the bill from this facility that ended up being $40,000.
 The insider said that Tarek has been telling people that he doesn’t drink anymore.
 It wasn’t enough to fix his marriage, but obviously, it is great that he is doing well.
 The source went on to share more.

 “The rehab definitely brought him back to life.
 Christina said he did it to try to win her back, to show her that he was changing, but at that point, she was already done with him.”